andrewbaxter/terrars/readme.md

 # The name

-I originally called this `terrarust` but then I realized it sounded like terrorist so I decided to play it safe and went with `terrars`.
+I originally called this `terrarust` but then I realized it sounded like terrorist so I decided to play it safe and chopped out the `u` `t` which stands for unreal tournament.